How to Politely Defend Your Boundaries at Work

 So making time to eat, to sleep, to decompress with friends and family after work is about protecting the talent (you) so you can show up to think, lead and ideate at the highest level.

-What if protecting your boundaries felt strong and visionary and like being an amazing leader?
+What if defending your boundaries felt strong and visionary and like being an amazing leader?

 This is the power of focusing on results.